zyonet/coding-notes/git.rst

         # Pushes the changes in your local repository up
         # to the remote repository you specified as origin

-        # `-u` here looks like the simplified version of `set-upstream`
+        # `-u` here is the simplified version of `--set-upstream`
-        # only use it when the first time you add the remote repo for your project.
+        # only use it when the first time you push a new branch to remote repo.

 After you have added your project to remote repo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^